Barkley: Why I’m Still Buying the Braves and Selling the Orioles in the Second Half

 Baltimore Orioles catcher Caleb Joseph (36) speaks with starting pitcher Dylan Bundy (37) on the pitcher’s mound during the third inning of the game against the New York Yankees at Oriole Park at Camden Yards.
 Mandatory Credit: Tommy Gilligan-USA TODAY Sports

-- The second half of the baseball season is about to start, and 5Dimes has posted adjusted win totals.
+- The second half of the baseball season is about to start, and books have posted adjusted win totals.

 - Even though the Orioles may be due for some positive regression, they just traded their best player, and that provides under value.